michaelnicholls/ZPARAMS/README.md

 There is also an HTTP service ZMN_HTTP which in GET mode, returns a table of the current value of the parameters for a user, and in POST mode updates the values.

-If you have problems after cloning the repo, try deleting the ZMn_HTTP service and its associated authorizations.
+If you have problems after cloning the repo, try deleting the ZMN_HTTP service and its associated authorizations.
 Recreeate the service, using the
 ZCL_PARAMS_HTTP handler class, and publish it locally.